rotheconrad/F100_Prok_Recombination/README.md

 ![Average sequence distance within gene clusters](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/pancat_file.png)

-### Step 04: (OPTIONAL) Reorder contigs / align genomes of draft genomes and MAGs
+### Step 04: Reorder/align contigs for MAGs, SAGs, and draft genomes

+This step is optional.

 Contigs in draft genome and MAG assemblies are not typically aligned to any particular order.
 It can be helpful for the figure created in Step 02 to align the genome pair to each other or to a common reference genome.
 One way to do that is with [Mauve](https://darlinglab.org/mauve/mauve.html).
 See "Reordering contigs" section of the User Guide here: [https://darlinglab.org/mauve/user-guide/reordering.html](https://darlinglab.org/mauve/user-guide/reordering.html).

-### Step 05: Investigate recombinant positions between specific genome pairs
+### Step 05: Explore genome pairs of interest

 In this section, we tie all previous steps together and look at the types and distribution of recent plausible recombination events between specific genome pairs.